robbygoodmusic/jekyll-theme-massively/blog.md

 <b>Score is property of the Los Angeles Philharmonic and is unavailable for purchase.</b>

-Performed by the Los Angeles Philharmonic at the Walt Disney Concert Hall as a part of the Symphonies for Schools concert series - March 10, 2017.
+Performed by the Los Angeles Philharmonic at the Walt Disney Concert Hall as a part of the Symphonies for Schools concert series, conducted by Christopher Rountree - March 10, 2017.

 <hr />